-So what can you do for someone in crisis?
-Just be there.
 Let the person engage you if they choose, and remember: It’s not about you.
 Just be there for the other person.

 “One of the most important parts of respecting space is not always having to have an answer,” Brewer explains.

 The pandemic has made it harder to be there for the ones you care about, but a one-on-one video or voice call can do wonders for the person who’s struggling.
 Whether it’s a friend who is sharing personal news, a significant other who’s describing their feelings, or a family member waiting for a medical diagnosis, you can help just by being there, even in complete silence.